FIP is no longer fatal

 - In March 2019, I found out that my Maine Coon cat, Buster had dry FIP but it wasn’t until August 2019 that I was able to obtain Chinese-sourced GS and start treating Buster.
 I finished Buster’s treatment in October 2019 and by all measurable accounts he is now fully cured.

 - In the process of treating Buster, I became very knowledgeable about FIP and the treatment process.
 Although not a Vet, I am a PhD research scientist in another field and used my skills as a researcher to learn as much as possible.
-After finishing Buster’s treatment, I started using my acquired FIP knowledge to help others cure their own cats.
-I came to establish good relationships with the top GS providers in China.
-I stayed active in FIP Warriors and was eventually invited to serve as one of the group Admins.
-As May 2020, FIP Warriors and I decided to go our separate ways.
+I built this website as an information resource for other that find themselves with and FIP cat.

 - Facebook Groups: Much of the online discussion about FIP treatment and medication sourcing takes place in various Facebook Groups and Messenger Chat.
 Please refer to the Facebook Groups Page to find one that covers your location.

 - Please take a look at the other pages on this site.
-These include: a Treatment Tutorial page that explains step-by step how to treat your cat, a calculator page with calculators to determine the correct GS dose and total amount of GS need to complete the treatment, a page that explains which blood test markers are used to help diagnose FIP and to track your treatment progress, and a GS Brands page where I discuss the various brands of GS currently available.
+These include: a Treatment Tutorial page that may help you understand the treatment process, a calculator page with calculators to determine the correct GS dose and total amount of GS needed to complete the treatment, a page that explains which blood test markers are used to help diagnose FIP and to track your treatment progress, and a GS Brands page where I discuss what I know about some of the various “brands” of FIP medication being sourced out of China.